h4writer/droneshowcreator/docs/discription_tools_from_the_start_page.rst

  4.1.3.1 Sequence

-  A sequence is a horizontal space on the timeline where a markup block can be placed.
+  A sequence is a horizontal space on the timeline where a markup block (=clip) can be placed.
 You can create as many sequences vertically one below the other as needed for the intended end result.
 You can create a new sequence by clicking on the icon for new sequence to the left of the timeline or by dragging a format block down.
 A sequence is only intended for formatting and not for placing audio files.

  4.1.3.2 Music sequence